Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information and technical details:

-A non-empty set of symbols is denoted by capital sigma (σ) and can be any alphabet, such as binary (0, 1) or lowercase letters (a, b, c).
+An alphabet denoted by capital sigma is a non-empty set of symbols, such as {0, 1} or {a, b, c}.
 A string or word is a finite sequence of letters drawn from an alphabet.
-The length of a string is the sum of occurrences of its symbols and is denoted by two bars (`|`), e.g., the length of "01110101" is 8.
-The sigma-star (σ*) is the collection of all strings over σ, while σ+ is the collection without the empty word (ε).
-For a string over σ whose length is k, σ^k denotes the set, which has a size equal to the alphabet raised to the power of k.
-A language is a collection of strings over an alphabet, such as the palindrome language over the binary alphabet (ε, 0, 1, 00, 11, ...).
-The sigma symbol represents an alphabet, and σ^1 denotes the set of all single-element strings over σ.
-It's essential to distinguish between symbols in σ and strings in σ^1, which can have different lengths.
+The length of a string is the sum of occurrences of its symbols, denoted by two bars, and can be calculated using the formula: length = n * m, where n is the number of symbols in the alphabet and m is the length of the string.
+For example, if sigma is {0, 1} and x is "01110101", then the length of x is 8.
+The collection of all strings over an alphabet sigma is denoted by sigma* (star), which includes the empty word epsilon.
+To exclude the empty word, we use sigma+ (plus).
+A language is a collection of strings over an alphabet, and it can be represented as σ^k (sigma to the power of k), where σ is the alphabet and k is the length of the string.

+Note that these definitions provide a foundation for understanding the concept of finite automata in computer science.

 ---

 ### What is an automaton?
 Video• .
 Duration: 8 minutes 8 min

-Here is a summary of the text in 8 sentences, preserving all key information and technical details:
+Here is a summary of the text in 8 sentences, preserving key information:

-A finite automaton (FA) is an abstract model of a digital computer that represents how computations are performed with limited memory space.
-It consists of three parts: a tape, a head, and a state, which are connected through transitions based on input symbols from the alphabet.
-The transition function determines the next state in terms of the current state and input symbol.
-Finite state automata (FSA) have output forms of accept or reject.
-The formal definition of a finite automaton is denoted by five tuples: a set of states Q, the alphabet sigma, transitions delta, initial state q0, and accepting states F, which are subsets of Q. An FA can be represented using a transition table with rows representing states and columns labeled by letters from the alphabet.
-To determine if a given string is accepted or rejected by an automaton, one must trace the computation done by the machine, starting at the initial state q0 and following the transitions based on the input symbols.
+A finite automaton is an abstract model of a digital computer that represents how computations are performed with limited memory space.
+It consists of three parts: a tape, a head, and a state, which are connected through transitions.
+The tape is made up of cells holding single symbols from an alphabet, while the head moves along the tape to read one symbol at a time.
+The current state determines the next state based on the current input symbol using a transition function.
+Finite state automata have two types of states: accepting and rejecting states, which output "accept" or "reject," respectively.
+The formal definition of a finite automaton consists of five tuples: a set of states (Q), an alphabet (σ), transitions (δ), an initial state (q0), and accepting states (F).
+To design an automaton, one must create a transition table that lists all possible states and input symbols.
+By tracing the computation of an automaton on a given string, one can determine whether the string is accepted or rejected based on the output of the automaton's final state.

-Note: I have removed all links, formulas, and technical details that are not essential to understanding the main concepts of finite automata.

 ---

 ### Finite automata – example (part 1) Video• .
 Duration: 3 minutes 3 min

-Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:
+Here is a summary of the text in 8 sentences, preserving key information:

-The video transcript discusses finite automata, specifically a deterministic automaton with five states (A, B, C, D, E) and two final states (E, D).
-The automaton reads binary inputs using a graph representation.
-The input 10011 is processed, starting from state A, reading each letter, and transitioning to the next state based on a table of transitions.
-Since the input ends in an accepting state B but not as an accepting state itself, the input is rejected.
-In contrast, the input 11001 passes through an accepting state D at the end, which is acceptable.
-This highlights the importance of ending an input in an accepting state to accept it.
-The video also includes additional resources and prompts for further exploration, including using Automata Simulator, designing a language, and practicing with exercises.
+The video transcript describes the operation of an automaton with five states (A, B, C, D, and E) and a binary alphabet.
+The automaton starts at state A and reads one letter from the input "10011".
+Based on the transition labels (0 or 1), it moves to states B, C, and D, respectively, before rejecting the input because it does not end in an accepting state (E).
+Another input, "11001", is accepted because it ends in an accepting state.
+The automaton uses loops (transitions that return to a previous state) to move between states.
+When the input ends in an accepting state, the automaton accepts; otherwise, it rejects.
+The video transcript provides examples and links to additional resources for learning about finite automata, including videos, discussions, readings, and exercises.

 ---

 ### Finite automata – example (part 2) Video• .
 Duration: 8 minutes 8 min

-The text describes the design of a finite automaton to accept or reject strings based on specific language rules.
-The language L contains all strings with an odd number of 'a's and an even number of 'b's.
-To design the automaton, we start with an initial state q0 where both 'a' and 'b' counts are 0 (even).
-We then consider each letter in the alphabet (a and b) and create new states based on whether the current count is odd or even.

-The transition from q0 to q1 occurs when an 'a' is read, as this changes the count of 'a's to an odd number.
-Similarly, a transition from q0 to q2 occurs when a 'b' is read, changing the count of 'b's to an odd number.
-We continue this process for each new state, considering how reading different letters affects the counts.

-The final states (q3) are accept states because they correspond to having an odd number of 'a's and an even number of 'b's.
-The last state (q1) is a non-accept state as it represents having an even number of both 'a's and 'b's.

-To test the automaton, we input strings such as "abb" which should be accepted due to the odd count of 'a's, or "baba" which should be rejected because it has an even count of 'b's.
-The simulator can be used to design and simulate different types of automata, including determining whether a string is accepted or rejected by the automaton automatically.

-This process demonstrates how finite automata can be used to recognize patterns in strings based on specific language rules, which is crucial in various fields such as computer science, data compression, and text analysis.
+Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

+The language L consists of all strings having an odd number of 'a's and an even number of 'b's.
+To design an automaton for this language, start with the initial state q0, where the head is in front of the first letter of the input string.
+In each state, decide which action to choose based on the current letter in the tape, considering all possible letters from the alphabet (a and b).
+The number of 'a's and 'b's seen so far determines the state: if even, stay in q0; if odd, move to a new state q1 or q2.
+In q1, accept strings with an odd number of 'a's and even number of 'b's.
+In q2, reject strings with an even number of 'a's and odd number of 'b's.
+The automaton accepts strings like "abb" but rejects strings like "baba".

 ---

 ### Working with Automata Simulator Video• .
 Duration: 6 minutes 6 min

-Here is a summary of the text in 8 sentences, preserving key information, formulas, links, and technical details:
+Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

 The Automata Simulator is used to simulate NFA (Nondeterministic Finite Automaton), DFA (Deterministic Finite Automaton), and pushdown automata.
-The simulator allows users to design an NFA with multiple states, transitions, and accept states.
-To design an NFA, the user can add states by clicking a button, rename states by double-clicking, and add transitions by dragging and dropping labels.
-The simulator accepts strings that start with a specific label (in this case, "a") and rejects strings that do not meet this condition.
-To test the NFA, users can input strings into the simulator's box, with accepted strings appearing in the output box and rejected strings in another box.
-The simulator provides feedback on whether test cases have been passed or failed, indicating problems with the NFA design.
-In a second example, the user designs an NFA to accept all strings that start with "a" and end with "b", but encounters issues due to forgetting to mark the last state as the accept state.
-By adjusting the accept state, the simulator indicates that all test cases have been successfully passed.
+The simulator can be used to design and test NFAs, with a focus on finite state machines.
+To add a new state, users can click the "add" button, while to create transitions, they can drag and drop labels onto each other.
+In this example, an NFA is designed to accept strings starting with 'a' from alphabets containing both 'a' and 'b'.
+The simulator allows users to test their designs by inputting strings that should be accepted or rejected.
+The automaton was initially designed to accept strings starting with 'a', but had a bug in the final state, which caused it to reject some expected inputs.
+To fix this, the user added an additional state and ensured the correct accept state was designated.
+By running the simulator, users can test their designs and ensure they are functioning correctly before adding new states or transitions.

 ---